IA Cobotics Lab

 Research Leader, Visual-AI, Intelligent Automation (IA) Group

-Multi-Sensor Fusion & Machine Vision
+Multi-Sensor Fusion, Signal Processing & Machine Vision

-Multi-Sensor Fusion & Machine Vision
+Multi-Sensor Fusion & Target Tracking

 AI and Machine Learning